Tom-PIT/Connected.Docs/en/Assets/CodeLists/SemiProducts.md

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the semiproduct is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A semi product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, production structures, or other material relationships.
+>A semi product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, production structures, or other material relationships.
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
-If confirmed, the semi product is permanently removed; otherwise, the system keeps the record unchanged.